 - 12 to 18 inches is better for root crops like carrots, parsnips, and potatoes, which need room to grow downward without hitting compacted ground.

-These dimensions feed directly into the lumber cuts and soil volumes in the sections below.
+These dimensions feed into the lumber cuts and soil volumes in the sections below.

 What Basic Tools Do You Need to Build a Raised Garden Bed?

-One of the most common misconceptions about this project is that it requires speciality tools.
-It does not.
+A common misconception is that this project requires speciality tools.
+It doesn’t.
 Here’s what you actually need.

 Must-have tools: